algermissen/ciron/README.md

 Please note that this is not yet a production-ready software, primarily because it has not yet been applied in a production-like testing environment.

-Specifically, there are the followiing open issues regarding security:
+Specifically, there are the following open issues regarding security:

-* libcrypto (the OpenSSL libary used) is not a trivial piece of software and it is also not documented very clearly.
+* libcrypto (the OpenSSL library used) is not a trivial piece of software and it is also not documented very clearly.
 I would like to have at least one OpenSSL expert review my code.
 * I am currently unclear whether I have to apply memory locking inside libciron to prevent the master password from being paged to disk.
-But please note that no copy of the incoming master password is made inside the libary.
+But please note that no copy of the incoming master password is made inside the library.
 (Not sure about libcrypto though)

 Underlying Crypto-Library